Gregoirebrn/Philosophers/README.md

+# Overview

-Here are the things you need to know if you want to succeed this assignment:
+Here are the things you need to know if you want to understand the project:

 • One or more philosophers sit at a round table.